CodyCBakerPhD/synchronization-standards/resources.md

 None of which explains what the critical value of `TIME_VALUE` is relative to (presumably the required `date` timestamp from the header) nor other explanations of temporal precision, especially across `TIME_SLOT` coming from multiple microphones or cameras.

+Overall seems to focus much more on annotation syntax, which is likely largely superseded by HED at this point.